SammiH2022/waggle-docs/docs/tutorials/create-waggle.md

 ## Support Platforms

-The only supported platform now is Nvidia Nano, please refer to the [link] (https://github.com/waggle-sensor/node-platforms/tree/main/nvidia-nano) to see the guide of setting up Nvidia Nano.
+The only supported platform now is Nvidia Nano, please refer to the [link](https://github.com/waggle-sensor/node-platforms/tree/main/nvidia-nano) to see the guide of setting up Nvidia Nano.

-(put a note about future supported platforms: https://github.com/waggle-sensor/node-platforms) In the future, we will support more [platforms](https://github.com/waggle-sensor/node-platforms) such as Raspberry Pi 4, Wild Waggle Node, etc. You can also design your own device and follow the steps below to register to the platform.
+In the future, we will support more [platforms](https://github.com/waggle-sensor/node-platforms) such as Raspberry Pi 4, Wild Waggle Node, etc. You can also design your own device and follow the steps below to register to the platform.

 ## Register Your Own Device